 Skip to main content

-CSD is the most common manifestation of CS and is caused primarily by serotonin overproduction from functioning NETs.1
+CSD is caused primarily by serotonin overproduction from functioning neuroendocrine tumors (NETs)1

 Serotonin